WHY SISN IS DIFFERENT

 To avoid reproducing the current “knowledge-to-action” gap SISN delivers a new approach that operates at the interface of “Knowledge” and “Action” and with a renewed definition of what those terms denote.

-For the SISN “Knowledge” includes the systematic and rigorous methods of conventional scientific research, a wide range of country- and program-specific data AND a distinct category based on careful documentation and analysis of real-world experiences to identify good or promising practices.
+For SISN, “Knowledge” includes the systematic and rigorous methods of conventional scientific research, a wide range of country- and program-specific data AND a distinct category based on careful documentation and analysis of real-world experiences to identify good or promising practices.

 Crucial players in the “Knowledge World” include implementation researchers, planning, monitoring and evaluation staff AND actors who can play a vital role in supporting access and utilization of knowledge such as, thought leaders, knowledge brokers and others at the interface of knowledge and action.